Outreach and Promotion

 - Be sure to collect registration statistics from any registrations done outside your library

 - Follow up with staff at any camps or daycares at the end of summer to get feedback on how the program worked and how future collaborations can be improved

-In addition to working with children in formal care or camp situations, you can also take the TD SRC into the community by working with groups and agencies, such as:
+In addition to working with children in formal care or camp situations, you can also take the TD SRC into the community by working with groups and agencies.
+Some potential groups are:

 - Girl Guides and Scouts